nathish9/Zepto-sql-project/README.md

 );
 2. Data Import
 Loaded CSV using pgAdmin's import feature.

-If you're not able to use the import feature, write this code instead:

-   \copy zepto(category,name,mrp,discountPercent,availableQuantity,
-            discountedSellingPrice,weightInGms,outOfStock,quantity)
-  FROM 'data/zepto_v2.csv' WITH (FORMAT csv, HEADER true, DELIMITER ',', QUOTE '"', ENCODING 'UTF8');
-Faced encoding issues (UTF-8 error), which were fixed by saving the CSV file using CSV UTF-8 format.
 3. 🔍 Data Exploration
 Counted the total number of records in the dataset